next-exp/sw-docs/docs/source/esmeralda.rst

 *From Spanish esmeralda (“emerald”), as first used in the novel Notre-Dame de Paris (1831) by Victor Hugo.*

 At the moment of writing this, the city `Esmeralda` has three main purposes: **(i)** to apply a cut to remove the SiPM hits with charge below a certain threshold, **(ii)** the energy correction of the survivor hits using krypton maps (see :doc:`ICAROS`) and **(iii)** a first (and rough) computation of the topology-related information of events (analogous to :doc:`isaura`).
 Therefore, the position of the city within the NEXT reconstruction chain is precisely after :doc:`penthesilea`, since the input will be the uncorrected hits stored in the ``/RECO/Events`` table of the ``hdst`` files.
 It might be worth-remarking here --in order to understand :ref:`Output <Esmeralda output>` and :ref:`Config <Esmeralda config>`-- that stages (i) and (ii) are performed two times inside the city under different conditions, so that the output will be adapted to two different possible analyses.
-This fact will be further discussed later on the :ref:`Workflow <Esmeralda workflow>` section.
+This fact will be further discussed later on, along the :ref:`Workflow <Esmeralda workflow>` section.

 .. _Esmeralda input: